-5.3.2 Configuring the Jakarta EE 9.1 CI as the VI
+5.3.2 Configuring the Jakarta EE 10 CI as the VI

-To configure the Jakarta EE 9.1 CI as the server under test (that is, to use the Jakarta EE 9.1 CI as the VI) follow the steps listed below.
-In this scenario, the goal is simply to test the Jakarta EE 9.1 CI against the CTS for the purposes of familiarizing yourself with TCK test procedures.
-You may also want to refer to the Quick Start guides included with the Jakarta EE 9.1 TCK for similar instructions.
+To configure the Jakarta EE 10 CI as the server under test (that is, to use the Jakarta EE 10 CI as the VI) follow the steps listed below.
+In this scenario, the goal is simply to test the Jakarta EE 10 CI against the CTS for the purposes of familiarizing yourself with TCK test procedures.
+You may also want to refer to the Quick Start guides included with the Jakarta EE 10 TCK for similar instructions.

-- Set server properties in your <TS_HOME>/bin/ts.jte file to suit your test environment.
-Be sure to set the following properties: - a.
-Set the webServerHost property to the name of the host on which your Web server is running that is configured with the CI.
-The default setting is localhost. - b.
-Set the webServerPort property to the port number of the host on which the Web server is running and configured with the CI.
-The default setting is 8001. - c.
-Set the wsgen.ant.classname property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the wsgen Java-to-WSDL tool.
-The default setting is com.sun.tools.ws.ant.WsGen. - d.
-Set the wsimport.ant.classname property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the wsimport WSDL-to-Java tool.
-The default setting is com.sun.tools.ws.ant.WsImport. - e.
-Set the porting.ts.url.class property to your porting implementation class that is used for obtaining URLs.

-The default setting for the CI porting implementation is com.sun.ts.lib.implementation.sun.Common.SunRIURL.
+.
+Set server properties in your '<TS\HOME>/bin/ts.jte' file to suit your test environment. + Be sure to set the following properties: ..
+Set the 'webServerHost' property to the name of the host on which your Web server is running that is configured with the CI. + The default setting is 'localhost'. ..
+Set the 'webServerPort' property to the port number of the host on which the Web server is running and configured with the CI. + The default setting is '8001'. ..
+Set the 'wsgen.ant.classname' property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the 'wsgen' Java-to-WSDL tool. + The default setting is 'com.sun.tools.ws.ant.WsGen'. ..
+Set the 'wsimport.ant.classname' property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the 'wsimport' WSDL-to-Java tool. + The default setting is 'com.sun.tools.ws.ant.WsImport'. ..
+Set the 'porting.ts.url.class' property to your porting implementation class that is used for obtaining URLs. + The default setting for the CI porting implementation is 'com.sun.ts.lib.implementation.sun.common.SunRIURL'.

+'''

+..
+Set the database-related properties in the '<TS_HOME>/bin/ts.jte'

+file. +

-- f.
-Set the database-related properties in the <TS_HOME>/bin/ts.jte file.
-Section C.3, "Database Properties in ts.jte," lists the names and descriptions for the database properties you need to set. - g.
-Add the following JVM option to the command.testExecuteAppClient property to enable the Security Manager in the application client container:
+link:database-config.html#GFKMW[Section C.3, "Database Properties in

+ts.jte,"] lists the names and descriptions for the database properties

+you need to set.

+..
+Add the following JVM option to the 'command.testExecuteAppClient'

+property to enable the Security Manager in the application client

+container: +

++

+[source,oac_no_warn]

 -Djava.security.manager

+----

++

-Add this option to the list of other -D JVM options for this property.
+Add this option to the list of other '-D JVM' options for this property. +

-As mentioned previously, these settings can vary, but must match whatever you used when setting up the Jakarta EE 9.1 CI server.
+As mentioned previously, these settings can vary, but must match

+whatever you used when setting up the Jakarta EE 10 CI server.
-2. Install the Jakarta EE 9.1 CI and configure basic settings, as described in Chapter 4, "Installation."

-- 3. Start the Jakarta EE 9.1 CI application server.
-Refer to the application server documentation for complete instructions. - 4.
-Enable the Security Manager.

-If you are using the Jakarta EE 9.1 CI, execute the following command from the command line:

-asadmin create-jvm-options -Djava.security.manager
+..
+Add the following JVM option for JSTL test runs with JDK 11: +

++

+[source,oac_no_warn]

+-Djava.locale.providers=COMPAT

++ The JVM compatibility option should be passed while starting implementation under test. + '-Djava.locale.providers=COMPAT' option will enable JDK 8 compatibility mode, + JDK 8 compatibility mode is required for tags TCK tests with Dates, TimeZones to PASS with JDK 11. + '-Djava.locale.providers=COMPAT' should not be passed to JVM, when tests are run with JDK 8. .
+Install the Jakarta EE 10 CI and configure basic settings, as described in link:install.html#GBFTP[Chapter 4, "Installation."] .
+Start the Jakarta EE 10 CI application server. + Refer to the application server documentation for complete instructions. .
+Enable the Security Manager. + If you are using the Jakarta EE 10 CI, execute the following command from the command line: + + [source,oac_no_warn] asadmin create-jvm-options -Djava.security.manager Stop and restart your application server so it is running with the '''

+'''

-- 5. Stop and restart your application server so it is running with the Security Manager enabled.
+Security Manager enabled.

-- 6. Change to the <TS_HOME>/bin directory.
+.
+Change to the '<TS_HOME>/bin' directory.

-- 7. Start your backend database.
+Start your backend database. +

-If you are using Derby as your backend database, execute the start.javadb Ant target:
+If you are using Derby as your backend database, execute the

+'start.javadb' Ant target: +

++

+[source,oac_no_warn]

 ant -f xml/impl/glassfish/slas.xml start.javadb